natesworks/nbs-offline-v59/README.md

 # NBS Offline V59

-An offline client by Natesworks.
-Supports Android and iOS.
+An offline client that supports Android and iOS.

+"If it works it works" - me, 2025

+## Features

+- Main menu
+- Offline battles

 ## Credits